 - c=IN IP4 0.0.0.0

-Before getting into the details of the application’s work process, it’s better to have some knowledge about IP Addresses and PORTS as they are the base on which the entire structure stands on.
+Before getting into the process, it’s better to have some knowledge about IP Addresses and PORTS.

-To start with, IP address is the identification number provided to each device that is connected to the internet whereas the Port number, specifies the process through which an internet or other network message will be forwarded from one end to another.
+IP address is the identification number of each device that is connected to the internet.
+Whereas the Port number specifies the process through which an internet or other network message will be forwarded from one end to another.

 Moreover, the port number is majorly used so as the data can be directed to the current location within the device.
 However, in general each device which is connected to the internet has an IP Address and Port, typically 65,536.

 To Begin With The Working Process And APIs:

 These RTCPeerConnection APIs and signaling are all about offer, answer, and candidate.
 Let’s see in detail

 You can use the The RTCPeerConnection API to stream audio and video between users.
 The signaling works together with RTCPeerConnection.
 It establishes a direct connection among the browsers.

 Moving ahead ,let’s have a look at how the entire process of RTCPeerConnection is carried over.
 To begin with, this process involves two steps,